K League decentralization policy: Overview

-By 1995, there have been three professional football clubs based in Seoul: Ilhwa Chunma, LG Cheetahs and Yukong Elephants.
+By 1995, there had been three professional football clubs based in Seoul: Ilhwa Chunma, LG Cheetahs and Yukong Elephants.
 K League Federation wanted to spread football popularity nationally and secure football-specific stadiums for bidding of 2002 FIFA World Cup.
 In order to achieve this goal, K League and Blue House forced all three clubs in Seoul to move to other cities.
 The intention was to compensate for the decreased number of home cities under the new system.

 This policy was not proceeded smoothly with the clubs affected by it, and brought resistances from them.
 K League Federation announced that if the clubs don't accept the decision, they will be excluded from the league.
 The federation also decided that one club among them could get the priority to return to Seoul, if it would build a football-specific stadium in Seoul.
 Then all three clubs agreed to move.
 Once the plan was announced, many city governments hoped to attract these clubs.